anjalichaturvedi/chip-autocomplete/README.md

 # Chip AutoComplete Component

-This repository contains a React component called `ChipAutoComplete` which provides functionality similar to the provided design.
+This repository contains a React component called `ChipAutoComplete` in `Chip.js `which provides functionality similar to the provided design in the assignment by HyreSnap.
 The component allows users to input tags, create chips from the input, remove chips, and displays suggestions dynamically.

 ## Functionality